 The Association acts as agent for certain donors that wish to donate funds to the Association for distribution to an outside organization.
 Occasionally, these funds are held at the Association pending final distribution determination by the donor and are accounted for in cash and accounts payable.
-Agency funds held at the Association as of June 30, 2017 and 2016 were \$16 and \$1,501, respectively.
+Agency funds held at the Association as of June 30, 2018 and 2017 were \$8 and \$16, respectively.

 During 2017, the Board approved a long-term \$5,300 funding commitment to Black Lives UU (BLUU).
 This commitment is guaranteed by the common endowment fund.
-The Association provided \$300 of funding against this commitment during the year.
+The Association provided \$300 of funding against this commitment during 2017.
+The Association entered into an agreement with BLUU in January 2018 whereby the Association will donate a minimum of \$225 per calendar year to BLUU for transitional operating funds through the earlier of fulfillment of the \$5,300 commitment or December 31, 2021.

 Effective May 8, 2017, the Association entered into an agreement with a third-party to implement a customized Hosting Application for Bibliographic, Production and Digital Asset Management.
-The total license and implementation costs are estimated at \$116.
-At June 30, 2017, \$58 has been incurred and \$58 is expected to be paid during fiscal 2018.
+The total license and implementation costs amounted to \$126.
+At June 30, 2018, \$77 was incurred and the remaining \$49 was paid in first quarter of fiscal 2019.
 The Association will also pay an annual maintenance cost of approximately \$44 to the third-party after the launch date.
+The launch date was August 6, 2018.
 The agreement expires on May 8, 2023 and automatically renews for one additional year unless terminated by one of the parties.